 - Take the cable car to Pila ski resort.

 - Check the Aosta town website for more.

 - Ski!
-Cortina is part of the Dolomiti Superski- one of the world’s largest ski circuits with 745 miles of slopes across 12 ski regions…with just one skipass. *Ski season is from Nov-April
+Cortina is part of the Dolomiti Superski, one of the world’s largest ski circuits with 745 miles of slopes across 12 ski regions.
+With just one ski-pass!

-- Fat biking.
+- Biking.
 Bikers don’t have to surrender to the snow in Cortina!

 - Eat!
 Local specialties include Puccia (a type of bread perfumed with aromatic herbs), Casunziei (ravioli stuffed with beetroot) and apple strudel.

-- Christmas Market from December 1st-25th in Piazza Borga Dora.
+- Christmas Market from December 1st to Christmas Day in Piazza Borga Dora.

 - Eat, drink, and be merry!
-One institution that you cannot miss is Caffe al Bicerin– named after a local drink (called bicerin) made of pippin’ hot espresso, chocolate, and cream.
-YUM.
+One institution that you cannot miss is Caffe al Bicerin.
+It’s named after a local drink made of hot espresso, chocolate, and cream.
 Other seasonal treats include homemade pasta served with mushrooms or truffles and bagna cauda, a garlic, oil, and anchovy dip served with veggies.